-Pocket Change is a money counting game that exercises your brain as you practice counting change quickly.
+Here's a fun online money counting game to exercise your brain as you practice counting change.
 This game trains mathematical and analytical ability.

 Drag to the table the indicated number of coins that add up to the required total.
 For example, you can see on the screen image that I need to drag 4 coins totaling 17 cents.